 Abraham and Moses

 Clark’s main argument is simultaneously his main weakness.
 In response to baptists, Clark emphasizes that Abraham is not Moses.
 That is, the Abrahamic Covenant is not the Mosaic Covenant.
 I did not count, but I would not be surprised if he repeated that point at least 60 times over the series of podcasts.
 Clark is departing from Westminster on this point, resulting in an inconsistent covenant theology.
-This leads him to deny any kind of dichotomy in Abraham, resulting in some strange inconsistencies.
+This leads him to deny (in this series) any kind of dichotomy in Abraham, resulting in some strange inconsistencies.

 Even though there were typological, for example, land promises and national elements in the promises given to Abraham, those were only temporary expressions of the more fundamental promise to send a Savior.
 So, in other words, it’s not fair, I don’t think, and the reformed have said, to use Genesis 12 and 15 in order to try and turn Abraham into Moses.